Sture Fladmark

 Sture Fladmark (born 30 June 1967) is a Norwegian football manager and a former player.

-Player career
+Playing career

 He played for Aalesunds and Lyn.

 Managing career

 He led Lyn to bronze medals in the Norwegian Premier League in 2002.
 He also won the Kniksen award as coach of the year in 2002.
 He also was the assistant manager for South Africa national football team under Stuart Baxter.
 He also coached IL Hødd and is currently in Skarbøvik IF.